Criminal Justice Services

 Appropriate Adult Service

 When a vulnerable person is arrested, they require an appropriate adult to support them during their time in custody.
-Hafal provide an appropriate adult service to South Wales Police and Dyfed Powys Police.
+Hafal provide an appropriate adult service to South Wales, Dyfed Powys, Gwent and North Wales Police.
 The service operates 24/7, 365 days per year.

 Appropriate adults support, advise and assist the detainee when they are in custody.
 They ensure that the police act fairly and respect the rights of the detainee.
 Appropriate adults help communication between the detainee, the police and others, but do not give legal advice.